 The Overview page is the front page of this API document and provides a list of all packages with a summary for each.
 This page can also contain an overall description of the set of packages.

 Each package has a page that contains a list of its classes and interfaces, with a summary for each.
-This page can contain four categories:
+This page can contain six categories:

 Each class, interface, nested class and nested interface has its own separate page.
 Each of these pages has three sections consisting of a class/interface description, summary tables, and detailed member descriptions: